marvinroger/homie-server/README.md

 }
 ```

 This manifest needs a firmware to be stored in `ota/bin/Marvin_s_Room.bin`, else OTA won't be handled.
-You can update the manifest while homie is running, it will be hot-loaded.
+You can update the manifest while Homie is running, it will be hot-loaded.